-Throughout each unit of learning the children will have the opportunity to ask relevant questions and find the answers, observe closely, set up and perform simple tests and enquiries, identify and classify, record, gather, classify and present data.
+Throughout each unit of learning the children will have the opportunity to ask questions and find the answers, observe closely and measure, set up and perform simple tests and enquiries, identify and classify, record, gather, classify and present data.
 Children will be able to report on and evaluate their findings and be able to draw simple conclusions and make predictions.
 Teachers will use the TAPS enquiries to help make judgements about the children’s learning.

-In Early Years, children explore and learn through curiosity to make sense of the world around them by finding the similarities and differences between the natural world, their homes, and druids heath and contrasting environments that they find out about in stories.
+In Early Years, children explore and learn through curiosity to make sense of the world around them by finding the similarities and differences between the natural world, their homes, and Druids Heath and contrasting environments that they find out about through stories and visits.
 Children will frequently observe important processes and changes in the natural world around them such as seasons.
 Children have opportunity to experience and discuss changing states of matter through cooking, nature walks, and observation and drawing and observing animals, plants and the physical environment over time.
 These science experiences will be complimented by and compared to stories read in class.

 When studying plants, pupils in year 1 will focus primarily on understanding what plants are and describing their basic structure e.g. stem, leaves, petals, fruit and roots.
 This knowledge is then built upon in year 2 where children learn about how seeds and bulbs grow into plants.
 During this learning, pupils explore the requirements for plants to grow healthily.
 In year 3, children will use the previous knowledge from both year 1 and year 2 to explore in more depth the functions of the different parts of plants in maintaining a healthy life.
 This knowledge is then used and built upon in more depth to better understand living things and their habitats later in key stage 2.
 Throughout these units, pupils draw on their understanding of how seasonal changes can affect the growth of plants.

 When studying animals, including humans, children will begin by exploring and grouping common animals into basic classification systems.
-Similarly to the plants units, children will also learn about the different parts of the human body and link this to senses.
+Similarly, to the plant’s units, children will also learn about the different parts of the human body and link this to senses.
 In year 2, children will build upon their previous knowledge and look at the basic needs for survival, focusing on animals and humans.
-Children will explore the similarities and difference between a plants needs and those of animals.
+Children will explore the similarities and difference between a plant’s needs and those of animals.
 They will explore how a healthy lifestyle is important for growth making links to PHSE curriculum e.g. healthy body, healthy mind.
-In key stage two, pupils will learn in more depth about how the human body works through learning about its key systems.
-In lower key stage 2, children will be taught about the muscular and skeletal system and the digestive system.
-In upper key stage 2, pupils will build on their previous learning by looking at how humans change and grow throughout their life, starting from birth and finishing at old age.
-Children will also be taught about the circulatory system and its component parts, they will use knowledge of lifestyles to understand how this can impact on the body’s systems.
-Children will use learning from chemistry (in-particular absorption and solubility) to understand the circulatory system in more depth.
+In key stage two, pupils will learn in more depth about how the human body works through learning about its key systems; skeletal, digestive, reproductive and circulatory systems.

 When studying living things and their habits, pupils bring together the knowledge and understanding from units within the plants and animals, including humans’ sequence of learning.
 In year 2, pupils use their knowledge of plants and animals to begin understanding how habitats compromise of both plants and animals, who are dependent on each other for life.
 Children will begin to explore life cycles within these habitats and how these play a part in growth.

 In lower key stage 2, pupils will develop a deeper understanding of classification and how habitats and environments can change, which can either support or pose danger to animal and plant life.
 Throughout these units, pupils will draw on their understanding of seasonal changes and their impact on life.
 In upper key stage 2, pupils will use their knowledge of classification to explore variations in life cycles.
 They will also describe reproduction, making links to life cycles and human growth.
 In year 6, pupils will explore classification in more depth, incorporating micro-organisms.
-The final unit of biological science at The Oaks is using the previous knowledge of living things to explore and learn about evolution and inheritance, paying particular attention to how living things and their characteristics have changed over time.
-Knowledge taught previously about fossils, will be revisited to support exploration and find evidence for these changes.
+Upper key stage 2 will also use the previous knowledge of living things to explore and learn about evolution and inheritance, paying particular attention to how living things and their characteristics have changed over time.
+Knowledge taught previously about fossils, will be revisited to support exploration and evidence for these changes.